 High operating costs

-In conclusion, the price of ingredients and supplies might be a big obstacle for Philippine food cart entrepreneurs.
+The price of ingredients and supplies might be a big obstacle for Philippine food cart entrepreneurs.
 To ensure the success and longevity of their businesses, entrepreneurs must carefully manage their budgets, source their materials and suppliers effectively, and modify their pricing and menu choices.